 The use of a single process means that all rewards, and therefore all action-options, while not objectively estimated on an equal basis, involve the same prediction and response mechanisms.
 This is a necessity of course, because rewards and the action-options believed to be associated with them need to be comparable for choices to be made and sustained.

 Anticipated or feared loss, as well as reward, is a part of this prediction process.
+Read more about understanding and influencing reward prediction

 It is also notable that the insula, a region associated with monitoring of internal feedback, senses and emotions, is linked with intrinsic motivation but not extrinsic motivation – this is a crucial distinction that is discussed in more detail in another article.

-Sustained effort: The third is the self-regulation/control network, involving the dorsolateral prefrontal cortex and the anterior cingulate cortex.
+The third is the self-regulation/control network, involving the dorsolateral prefrontal cortex and the anterior cingulate cortex.
 Most actions are promoted subconsciously as impulses driven by urges, reactions, emotions, needs and wants.
 They tend to be powerful and immediate, and often bypass rational processing to be things we do without planning or much thought.
 They constantly present themselves in micro-seconds to the valuation pathway to challenge cognitive goals.
 A strong self-regulation network is vital for not allowing them to dominate immediate action-options that distract from goal-orientation.

 - Motivation is based in anticipated dopamine rewards, with consequences of all action-options predicted at varying levels of conscious awareness.
 Higher-effort does not diminish the appeal of a higher reward, but higher risk does.